twurple/twurple/docs/api/basic-usage/calling-api.md

-The API methods are namespaced into the different API sections like Kraken and Helix, and below that, into the different subresources like `/users` and `/streams`.
+The API methods are namespaced into the different resources like `/users` and `/streams`.

 All API methods are `async` and thus can be `await`ed.
 Here's a quick example: